INTENTIONAL LIVING mom of three

 There are many experiences in my life that have hurt me, challenged me and fill me with despair.
 But I can still decide how I show up and move forward.
 I rely on God’s mercy to guide me, and His grace to sustain me.
 But I also know I have the lead in moving my life in a positive direction.

-It doesn’t come naturally.
+2. Intentional living doesn’t come naturally.

 All of the habits and mindsets I have cultivated for 30 years brought me to this life.
 It can’t be undone in a day, or week, or month.